arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	_Cloud Shop products page_

 1. Select a product from the list and click **Add item to cart**.
-You may repeat the process to store additional items in the shopping cart.
+You may repeat the process to add additional items to the shopping cart.

 1. Click the **Checkout** link to view the contents of the cart.
-Verify that the items you selected appear on the list.
+Verify that the items you selected appear in the list.
 These items are stored in the current session.

 	![Checkout page showing the contents of the shopping cart](Images/checkout-page-showing-the-contents-of-the-sho.png?raw=true "Checkout page showing the contents of the shopping cart")